Tétouan: Food

-Tétouan has rich culinary traditions unique within Moroccan cuisine, and the influence of, Arab, Amazigh, Andalusi, Turkish and Spanish cuisines is noted in the variety of dishes and pastries.
+Tétouan has rich culinary traditions unique in Moroccan cuisine, and the influence of, Arab, Amazigh, Andalusi, Turkish, and Spanish cuisines are noted in the variety of dishes and pastries.

 Amazigh and Arab cuisine are present in staples of Moroccan cuisine such as cuscus and rafissa or thrid, respectively.

-As in other Moroccan cities like Salé and Fes, Tétouan inherited Andalusi culinary traditions through the waves of migration terminating with the arrival of the expelled Moriscos 1609–1614.
-This manifests itself in classic dishes such as pastilla.
-However, the pastilla traditionally made in Tetouan is more savory than sweet, with more preserved lemon and no sugar or almonds.
+As in other Moroccan cities (for examples, Rabat, Salé, Fes, and Tangier), Tétouan inherited Andalusi culinary traditions through the waves of migration (terminating with the arrival of the expelled Moriscos 1609–1614).
+This manifests itself in classic dishes, such as pastilla.
+However, the pastilla traditionally made in Tétouan is more savory than sweet, with more preserved lemon and no sugar or almonds.

 Tétouan has been also influenced by Algerian and Ottoman cuisine, and this is due to the wave of migrants from Algeria following the French conquest of Algeria.
-This influence manifests itself prominently in the sweets of Tetouan, which include qatayef and baklava.
+This influence manifests itself prominently in the sweets of Tétouan, which include qatayef and baklava.